 Add signature

-The defamation cease and desist letter should end the signature and name of the writer/defamed party.
+The defamation cease and desist letter should end with the signature and name of the writer/defamed party.
 An appropriate word should accompany the signature.
 A signature will indicate that the letter has been concluded.

 Sincerely